-I am a geophysicist (GIT) with my P.Geo status pending approval of the review board at APEGA.
+I am a professional geophysicist (P.Geo).
 I do exploration geophysics, and research and development for Aurora Geosciences Ltd. out of Yellowknife, Northwest Territories, Canada.
 I have a undergrad degree in geophysics (B.Sc.G.Sc.
 Hons Geophysics, University of Manitoba, 2009) where my honours thesis was on Sythetic Aperture Radar (SAR) for mapping geology.
 I went to grad school for Planetary Sciences at University of Western Ontario where my focus was on Ground Penetrating Radar (GPR) for planetary applications, but my M.Sc. thesis is unsubmitted.
 Industry beckoned.

 I've done field work, field trips, or research on three continents.
 Within Canada, I've done the same in 7 provinces and 3 territories (still missing the Maritimes, in case you need an ice thickness GPR survey in PEI...).
 I love doing field work, and I love working on new things.

 My long term goal is to work in the private planetary exploration business.
 Until then, I accrue appropriate experience by: working in environments that are the best analogues - the desert and the tundra; using appropriate techniques which may be transferable; and learning appropriate skills - research and development primary among them.